CMAdamsGradPortfolio/GT_Graduate_Portfolio/README.md

-# GT Graduate Portfolio
+# CMAdams GT Graduate Portfolio

 This portfolio represents my holistic output as a sound artist and designer, composer, producer, programmer, and project manager.
 All five of my portfolio items focus on a different element of my current work; Each item contains an abstract that describes the project, and the relevant files for that particular project.

 “I’m Tired of the World Ending” is a short album exploring sound as an object; all tracks were written and produced entirely by myself.
 Each track expands upon my own personal theory of sound, addressing the relationship between a sound's original context and contexts it may be put in through digital manipulation.
 The album is long, so if you are unable to allot time to listen to it in its entirety, I recommend listening to just tracks 2 and 3, Obelisks and Diogenes the Robot Tunes his Cosmic Snare Drum.
 The album demonstrates my capability as a sound artist, avant-garde composer, and producer.